joaomalho/SQL-Project-Fictitious-Business/README.md

 # SQL_Project
-Fictitious Business
+Fictitious Retail Store in Portugal, Spain and France

-Full data base created from 0 with every client interessation automated.
+Full data base created from 0 with every client interaction automated.